Abdul Qahar Balkhi

 Balkhi first appeared publicly at the Taliban's first press conference on 17 August 2021, after the fall of Kabul.
 During the press conference, he interpreted for the spokesman Zabihullah Mujahid.
 On 22 August 2021, he was interviewed by Charlotte Bellis of Al Jazeera in the group's first official interview.
 During the interview, he thanked New Zealand for providing financial support to Afghanistan following the takeover, given their donations to the UN and Red Cross.

 Video letter to US Congress

 On 17 November 2021, in an open letter addressed to US Congress, Taliban's acting foreign minister Amir Khan Muttaqi appealed to unfreeze Afghan central bank assets worth $US9 billion to avert a humanitarian catastrophe.
 Taliban's spokesperson Abdul Qahar Balkhi also tweeted a video recording of the letter, marking a new era in Taliban's Twitter diplomacy.

 Personal life

-He is a former New Zealand resident, and some of his family still there.
-Balkhi speaks English.
+He is a former New Zealand resident, and some of his family still reside there.
+Balkhi speaks English, in a New Zealand accent.